fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 #### 7.18 End to end testing, step2

 Expand your E2E tests so that the tests [initialize the state of the database](/en/part7/class_components_e_2_e_testing#controlling-the-state-of-the-database) always before the tests are executed.
-Write one at least one test that modifies the application's database e.g. by creating a new blog post.
+Write at least one test that modifies the application's database e.g. by creating a new blog post.

 #### 7.19 End to end testing, step3